darthdemono/UltimateRedist/README.md

 #### NDI 5 Runtime
 Bring the NDI support for specific application that requirs NDI libraries but do not bundle them with their installer.
 #### Microsoft Edge WebView2 Runtime
-Embed web content (HTML, CSS, and JavaScript) in your native applications with Microsoft Edge WebView2. ()
+Embed web content (HTML, CSS, and JavaScript) in your native applications with Microsoft Edge WebView2.
+(Eliminates the necessity for Microsoft Edge)

 ---